project-faros/cluster-manager/README.md

 - Ensure the Layer 2 interconnect connects to all nodes.
 It is preferred to leave the out of band management interfaces off the network for the time being.
 They will be connected later.
+- In the BIOS for each node:
+  - Ensure the boot order is set to Hard Drive and then the NIC that will be used by the cluster.
+  - All cluster nodes must use the same username and password for their out of band management.
 - Connect the WAN link to the bastion/router node.
 - Install RHEL 8 onto the bastion/router node.
 During the install:
   - The hostname *must* be statically set to `bastion.CLUSTER_NAME.DNS_ZONE`.